ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Firemn-Chit/index.md

 <div class="Ta(c) Pt(1em)--s">

 ![Firem'n Chit Award]({{imageSmb}})
-**Note:** *The Firem'n Chit patch is considered a 'Temporary Patch' and, if worn, should be worn centered on the RIGHT pocket of the Scout uniform, NOT on the pocket flap.
-If desired, it is acceptable to place the Firem'n Chit patch on the back of your sash.*
+<p>The Firem'n Chit patch can be worn as a temporary patch and, if worn, should be worn centered on the RIGHT pocket of the Scout uniform, NOT on the pocket flap.
+If desired, it is acceptable to place the Firem'n Chit patch on the back of the sash.</p>
 </div>

 <div>